neuropsychology/Courses/Statistics/R/English/Introduction.md

 ```R
 df <- subset(df, Mood_Disorder=="Absence")
 ```
-Ok so what it means is that we want a subset of "df", in which the variable Mood_Disorder equals to "Absence".
+Ok, so what it means is that we want a subset of "df" (our dataframe), in which the variable Mood_Disorder equals to "Absence".
 Why two equals sign?
-Because it is not a statement that says this equals to this, but rather an evaluation ("when this equals to that, then it is true").
+Because, to put it simply, it is not a statement that says "this equals this", but rather an evaluation ("when this equals to that, then it is true").
 Other operators are ">", "<", "<=", ">=" and "!=" (for "not equal").

 So now we have a dataframe with only the people that did not report suffering from a mood disorder.
-But wait... *we've overwrite our data!* by replacing the original object df with the new subset!
+But wait... *we've overwrite our data!*
+Indeed, we replaced the original object df with the new subset.

 **No worries, R is completely data safe.
 It never works directly on the data file.
 Unless you explicitly ask him to save something, it will never modify the external files.**
 So we can simply run the code again, from the beginning, whenever we want, to reload the original dataframe and do all these steps over again.

-## Let's finish with some complex stuff
+## Let's finish with some more complex stuff

 It is a lie.
-In R, many complex algorithms and statistical procedures are as simply to run than a correlation.
+In R, many complex algorithms and statistical procedures are as simply to run as a correlation.
 Your job is then to know if you applied the right method, and to correctly interpret the output.

 ### ANOVAs & post-hocs

-The third widely used procedure is the Analysis Of Variance (aov).
-We will use this to see if there is an interaction between the Sex and the presence of Mood Disorder.
+The third widely used procedure is the Analysis Of Variance (aov), which we will use to see if there is an interaction between the Sex and the presence of Mood Disorder.
-First, we have to avoid the line of our script where we do the subsetting.
+Therefore, we want to avoid the line of our script where we do the subsetting.
-But we don't need to remove it, we can simply *comment* it by adding a "#" at the beginning of the line (or by pressing CTRL + SHIFT + C).
+However, we don't need to remove it, we can simply *comment* it by adding a "#" at the beginning of the line (or by pressing CTRL + SHIFT + C).

-We can keep lines of code, or some comments about each line, that will not be ran when the code is executed.
+**A useful feature is that we can keep lines of code, or some comments about each line, to remember what we did, that will not be ran when the code is executed.**

-Then, rerun your script from the beginning (by clicking on the run button or by selecting all the script and pressing CTRL + ENTER).
+After having commented that subsetting line, rerun your script from the beginning (by clicking on the run button or by selecting all the script and pressing CTRL + ENTER).
 It should do, again, all the things we did, without the subsetting, resulting in a dataframe of 1327 observations.

 Then, we will do a analysis of variance with the `aov()` function, and place the results in an object that we can call... "results".